 Previously only minimal QAQC was being carried out at Tara including visual vs assay checks and assays vs geology checks.
-During 2021 through 2022, a project with the aims of planning a more appropriate level of QAQC samples was undertaken and will continue to be implemented in 2023.
+During 2021, and through 2022, a project with the aims of planning a more appropriate level of QAQC samples was undertaken.
+Implementation of enhanced QAQC sampling was achieved in 2023 with further recommendations to be included periodically in the future.

-Exploration activities and infill drilling 3.9
+3.9 Exploration activities and infill drilling